Curating Contemporary Art and Design, with sector leading curators, artists, researchers and writers.

 The College's learning platform Moodle is personalised according to the course's requirements to provide participants with a secure integrated system where they can access the course content.

-The hub hosts a plethora of useful resources to enable the learning experience, including comprehensive timetables, pre-reading materials, course slides, curated videos, tutorials and session recordings.
+The hub hosts a wide range of useful resources to enhance the learning experience, including comprehensive timetables, pre-reading materials, course slides, curated videos, tutorials, and session recordings.

 Slack

-Participants stay connected and communicate via the channel-based messaging platform Slack throughout the whole duration of the course.
+Participants stay connected and communicate via the channel-based messaging platform Slack throughout the course.

-In this space, the academics, facilitators and delegates get to network, plan the course activities, share documents and files during the live sessions or offline.
+In this space, academics, facilitators, and delegates can network, plan the course activities, and share documents and files during live sessions or offline.

 Participants will learn to: